Advanced booking only.

 - Arrival information (minibus/taxi, car registration for free parking, public transportation)

-- And any Special requirements (mobility concerns, allergies, etc.)
+- Special requirements (mobility concerns, allergies etc.)

 Sessions are free for participants.
-They are delivered by expert freelancers, skilled in supporting people living with early 'mild' stage dementia and their carers.
+They are delivered by expert freelancers, skilled in supporting people living with early 'mild' stage dementia as defined by the Alzheimer’s Society.

 Ground floor access.